digiscot/digiscot-website/pages/projects/fife-migrants-forum.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 3
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: You Can Do IT, IT for work, for all.
+project-title: You Can Do IT, IT for work, for all.
-excerpt:
+project-excerpt:
-lead: Fife Migrants Forum
+project-lead: Fife Migrants Forum
 website: http://fifemigrantsforum.org.uk/
 email: info@fifemigrantsforum.org.uk
 twitter-url: https://twitter.com/FifeMigrants